 To start your application, visit FI.co/join .

-The first part of the Founder Institute application begins with a short written portion, where we ask about your professional background and areas of interest.
-Applicants also have the option to share their business idea and details with us, but this is not required because we are much more interested in identifying strong Founders than trying to do an early startup idea.
+The application begins with a short written portion, where we ask about your professional background and areas of interest.
+Applicants also have the option to share their business idea and details with us, but this is not required because we are much more interested in evaluating the individual.

-After completing the written portion, applicants are then invited to take our Predictive Admissions Assessment , which is our main criteria for acceptance.
+After completing the written portion you are invited to take our Predictive Admissions Assessment which is our main criteria for acceptance.

 The Predictive Admissions Assessment

 Through many years of iteration and calibrating the real-world performance of thousands of startups with the test results of their founders, we have developed online aptitude and personality tests that have proven to be over 85% accurate in predicting entrepreneurial success.
-Our research has been featured in The New York Times, CNN, and Forbes among others.
+Our research has been featured in The New York Times, CNN, and Forbes.

 The Predictive Admissions Assessment is a required component of our admissions process, and the current iteration takes approximately 45-90 minutes to complete.
 The test is administered online, and has been translated into nine different languages.
-There is a $50 Administration Fee to take the test, however anybody that attends a free Founder Institute Event can apply for free.
+There is an Administration Fee to take the test ($0 USD for Washington DC), however anybody that attends one of our free startup events can apply for free.

 The Founder Institute appears to have developed an assessment that any population, any city, university, or country could use to determine who among them has the best shot at succeeding as an entrepreneur.